BaybhinProgramming25/Transcript-Question-Answer/README.md

 - Let's Encrypt for HTTPS

-## Begin Using
+## How to Use

-Visit www.transcriptqa.org, see the sample PDF that is on the homepage, make an account, and begin asking questions!
+Visit www.transcriptqa.org, sign up, and start asking questions!